cdelker/schemdraw/docs/usage/placement.rst

     d.draw()

 Remember that `+=` is equivalent to calling `d.add()`.
-If a direction method is added, the element is rotated in that direction, and future elements take the same direction:
+If a direction method is added to an element, the element is rotated in that direction, and future elements take the same direction:

 .. jupyter-execute::